brockdyer03/QuadrupoleAnalysis/README.md

 ***

-We do not currently use the eigenvalues further in the code, but we return them nonetheless to make our code more easily extensible.
+Currently the eigenvalues are not used further in the code, but are returned nonetheless to make the code more easily extensible.

 ### Detracing Operation